ElMassimo/vite_ruby/docs/guide/index.md

 Run <kbd>bin/vite dev</kbd> to start the Vite development server.

-When using Rails or Hanami, restart your web server before visiting any page, and you should see a printed console output:
+Restart your Rails or Rack web server before visiting any page, and you should see a printed console output:

 ```
 Vite ⚡️ Ruby